- How is colorectal cancer treated?

 If you are going to get radiation therapy, it's important to speak with your doctor beforehand about the possible side effects so that you know what to expect.
 Potential side effects of radiation therapy for colon and rectal cancer can include:

-- Skin irritation at the site where radiation beams were aimed
+- Skin irritation at the site where radiation beams were aimed, which can range from redness to blistering and peeling

 - Rectal irritation, which can cause diarrhea, painful bowel movements, or blood in the stool